GokayGulsoy/Spring-Boot-Course/SpringBoot Course Project/productmanagementsystem/README.md

 7. Updating name and/or price of products
 8. Listing existing product/products

-All users are allowed to list products and product categories, whereas only users whose role are `ADMIN` allowed to create, update, and delete product or product categories (`Basic Authentication` used).
+All users are allowed to list products and product categories, whereas only users whose role is `ADMIN` allowed to create, update, and delete product or product categories (`Basic Authentication` used).
 Example usage of API for GET, POST, PUT, and DELETE requests is given in the following seciton.